Price Elasticity of Demand Calculator

 This is all of the information you need to calculate the elasticity of demand.
 You can now use the following variables:

 Q0 (initial quantity) = 100 units

 You can now use the price elasticity of demand formula:

 In this particular example, the product would be considered elastic.
-That means that a small change in the price had a strong impact on the demand for the product—after all, the price of the product only increased by $2 (in this case, a 20% increase) while the demand for the product decreased by 40%.
+That means that a small change in the price had a strong impact on the quantity demanded for the product – after all, the price of the product only increased by $2 while the quantity demanded for the product decreased by 40 units.

-Generally, something is considered elastic when the PED is greater than 1 or less than -1.
+Generally, something is considered elastic when the PED is greater than 1 (in absolute value – PED is always negative) or less than -1.
 If it’s between -1 and 1, it would be considered inelastic.